eBPF

 Option 2 - Installation using Terraform

-Complete the following steps to install Traceable agent for eBPF using Terraform:
+Complete the following steps to install the Traceable agent for eBPF using Terraform:

 1. Download - Enter the following command to download the Traceable Platform agent Terraform tarball: